 Conspiracy theories aside, you don’t have to take Amazon’s word for it.
 There is a lot you can protect your account.

-- File reimbursement claims yourself (learn more about the process here)
+- File reimbursement claims yourself

 - Train an assistant to do it for you, which will raise your operating expenses regardless of the result